arstanciel/module-07/Develop/utils/README.md

   ### COLLABORATORS
   NO COLLABORATORS AT THIS TIME

-  ## Github Username
+  ### Github Username
   [arstanciel](https://github.com/arstanciel)

-  ## Contact Email AddressÍ
+  ## Contact Email Address
   [alexisreneeksl@gmail.com](mailto:alexisreneeksl@gmail.com)

-  ## This application is covered under:
+  ### This application is covered under:
   ## License
-  This project is licensed under the Apache 2.0 license.
-Click [here](https://opensource.org/licenses/Apache-2.0) for more information.
+  This project is licensed under the MIT license.
+Click [here](https://opensource.org/licenses/MIT) for more information.